argoproj/argo-helm/charts/argo-cd/README.md

 ### 5.19.0

 This version consolidates config for custom repository TLS certificates and SSH known hosts.
-If you provide this values please move them into new `configs.ssh` and `configs.tls` sections.
+If you provided these values (`configs.knownHosts.*`, `configs.knownHostsAnnotations`, `configs.tlsCerts`, `configs.tlsCertsAnnotations`) please move them into new `configs.ssh` and `configs.tls` sections.
 You can also use new option `configs.ssh.extraHosts` to configure your SSH keys without maintaing / overwritting keys for public Git repositories.

 ### 5.13.0